 Prevalence in a defined population must be high enough to justify the cost of screening.

 One aim of prenatal genetic screening (see Prenatal Genetic Counseling and Evaluation) is to identify asymptomatic parental heterozygotes carrying a gene for a recessive disorder.
-For example, Ashkenazi Jews are screened for Tay-Sachs disease, blacks are screened for sickle cell anemia, and several ethnic groups are screened for thalassemia (see Table 1: Prenatal Genetic Counseling and Evaluation: Genetic Screening for Some Ethnic Groups).
+For example, Ashkenazi Jews are screened for Tay-Sachs disease, blacks are screened for sickle cell anemia, and several ethnic groups are screened for thalassemia (see Genetic Screening for Some Ethnic Groups).
 If a heterozygote's mate is also a heterozygote, the couple is at risk of having an affected child.
 If the risk is high enough, prenatal diagnosis can be pursued (eg, with amniocentesis, chorionic villus sampling, umbilical cord blood sampling, maternal blood sampling, or fetal imaging).
 In some cases, genetic disorders diagnosed prenatally can be treated, preventing complications.
 For instance, special diet or replacement therapy can minimize or eliminate the effects of phenylketonuria, galactosemia, and hypothyroidism.
 Corticosteroids given to the mother before birth may decrease the severity of congenital virilizing adrenal hypoplasia.

 Screening may also be indicated when a family member is diagnosed with a genetic disorder.
 A person who is identified as a carrier can make informed decisions about reproduction.